karanjainn/Image-forensics-/README.md

 Os : To interact in operating System.

-Below are instructions on how to install these dependencies on different Linux distributions:
+Below are instructions on how to install these dependencies on different Linux distributions: create a virtual environment then install all the required python libraries

 `pip install pandas`